About US

 Toxic Work Environments: Residents have no leverage to advocate for themselves in toxic programs and are forced to endure mistreatment or face retaliation.

 No Lateral Mobility: Residents are contractually obligated to stay in their matched programs.
-Transfer between programs is rare, typically discouraged and can risk a resident physician's career.
+Transfer between programs is rare, typically discouraged, and can risk a resident physician's career.

 2. Our Solution & Mission